 Music & Arts

 Music is common in most every tradition of public worship.
 Music speaks the language of our soul.
 The Hebrew culture in which Jesus lived was a culture of poets and musicians.
-Perhaps the best known book of the Bible, Psalms, is a collection of prayer books that God’s people have used over the centuries to worship our God.
+Perhaps the best known book of the Bible, Psalms, provides a collection of prayer books that God’s people have used over the centuries to worship our God.
 The prayers were often spoken, but the prayers were also sung.
 The music at All Souls attempts to provide our heart a voice.
 Through music, we sing of God’s character, we sing of our need, we repent, we ask God to move on our behalf and we simply celebrate that God is … and that we are his people.
 Music – as all art forms do – reflects the reality that we are artists, formed in the image of a creative God who loves diversity and beauty.
 Embracing this truth, our musical expressions are eclectic and diverse, ranging from 16th century hymns to original scores, from old gospel to acoustic and rock.
 We also incorporate other art forms (imagery, ambiance and original works, to name a few) as expressions of God’s creative work and our creative response.
 In it all, however, we hope to see God, not merely the art and the music.

 Preaching & Teaching